- 2 small grills

 WHAT TO BRING TO YOUR APPOINTMENT TO SECURE A PARK/EQUIPMENT PERMIT

 Please note that individuals are restricted to one picnic date per person.

 ⦁ Full payment is due at time of reserving a permit.
-Forms of payment accepted are cash, check, charge cards (MasterCard, Visa, American Express and Discover).
+Forms of payment accepted are cash, check, charge cards (MasterCard, Visa, American Express, Discover, Apple Pay and Google Pay).

 ⦁ A Temporary Liquor Permit is required for all park permits requesting to serve and/or consume alcohol in the parks.
 Information is listed above or call Recreation, Parks & Community Health at 708-748-2005 for more information.

 ⦁ Pavilions may be rented between the hours of 8 a.m. and 9 p.m.
 Time stated on permit must include set-up and clean-up time.
 Park permits do not include reserved time on ballfields or tennis courts.

 ⦁ Park and Equipment Permits are for rain or shine.

 ⦁ Permit cancellations must be made two weeks prior to permit date to be considered for a refund.
 Permits are subject to the following cancellation fees: Park Permits $10.
 Equipment permits 5% of the total fee.

 Village of Park Forest Ordinances - Pet Waste Disposal and Removal